-The concept of "significant" must not be understood as meaning that it is a requirement that the effect on the price must be quantifiable.
-Nor is it a condition that the information must be crucial to the investor's decision - it is sufficient if the information will probably form part of the basis for the investor's decision.
-In this assessment of the evidence, a preponderance of the evidence is sufficient9.
-What is crucial is whether "a reasonable investor would be likely10" to use the information as part of the basis of his or her decision to trade (subscribe, buy, sell or swap).
+What is crucial is whether "a reasonable investor would be likely" to use the information as part of the basis of his or her decision to trade (subscribe, buy, sell or swap).
 The effect that the inside information actually has when it is made public will just be one of the elements to be reviewed in an overall assessment.

 It is not a requirement that one must be able to draw a conclusion about the direction that the price will take based on the information.
-This has been stated in a judgment of the European Court of Justice.11 The Court among other things places emphasis on the fact that the complexity of the financial markets makes it difficult to accurately assess the direction in which the information will affect the price, and that being able to exclude information as inside information if the direction that the price will take is uncertain will allow misuse.
+This has been stated in a judgment of the European Court of Justice.
+The Court among other things places emphasis on the fact that the complexity of the financial markets makes it difficult to accurately assess the direction in which the information will affect the price, and that being able to exclude information as inside information if the direction that the price will take is uncertain will allow misuse.

-It is important to note that the investor must conduct the assessment before he/she trades (ex ante).
+It is important to note that the investor must make the assessment before he/she trades (ex ante).

-3.3.
-The prohibition against insider dealing
+3.3 The prohibition against insider dealing

-The prohibition provision in MAR^{12} applies to the following circumstances:
+The prohibition provision in MAR applies to the following circumstances: